Frisco, Texas Therapists

 Find a therapist in Frisco, Texas that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Frisco to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Frisco to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

-An Overview of Mental Health in Frisco Texas
+Mental Health in Frisco Texas

-The suburbs, rural areas and big cities all have one thing in common – people who want or need the help and guidance of a trained mental health professional.
+The suburbs, rural areas, and big cities all have one thing in common – people who want or need the help and guidance of a trained mental health professional.
 Frisco Texas is no different as its residents deal with the same issues as anywhere else in the country.
 The good news is Frisco, a northern suburb of Dallas and the Dallas/Fort Worth metroplex offers a high number of mental health resources.

 Mental Health Statistics for Frisco

 Because Frisco is located in both Collin and Denton counties, services may vary depending on which part of the city you live.
-Though similar, Collin county reports a provider to resident ratio of 1,086:1 while Denton county reports a ratio of 1,088:1; slightly higher than the Texas benchmark of 1,034:1.
-However, local area health care providers know they can do better and have mental health listed at number two of public health issues they are committed to improving.
-Planners know it’s possible as the state’s lowest provider to resident ratio is at 386:1.
+Though similar, Collin County reports a provider-to-resident ratio of 1,086:1 while Denton County reports a ratio of 1,088:1; slightly higher than the Texas benchmark of 1,034:1.
+However, local area healthcare providers know they can do better and have mental health listed at number two of public health issues they are committed to improving.
+Planners know it’s possible as the state’s lowest provider-to-resident ratio is at 386:1.

 Frisco’s Mental Health Differences

 Frisco’s residents are susceptible to mental health issues like anyplace else in the country.
-Factors range from poverty, traffic and commuting and a seemingly never ending cost of living increases, which only add financial stress.
+Factors range from poverty, traffic, and commuting, and a seemingly never-ending cost of living increases, which only add financial stress.

-- Numerous studies have established a direct correlation between financial stress and depression, anxiety and substance use disorders.
+- Numerous studies have established a direct correlation between financial stress and depression, anxiety, and substance use disorders.

 - Frisco and the surrounding cities such as Dallas are known for being higher than the statewide average cost of living, with the cost of housing being the biggest stress factor.